gh4rib/My-NixOS/README.md

 ### 5. Mobile Emulation

 * **Waydroid:** A complete, hardware-accelerated Android environment running natively on Wayland.
-Designed for dynamic APK analysis, intercepting mobile TLS traffic, and reverse-engineering Android malware without needing a physical test device.
+Designed for dynamic APK analysis and reverse-engineering Android malware.

 ---

 ## 💻 Hardware Architecture & Optimization

 * **Wayland First:** Fully configured with `xdg-desktop-portal` and Ozone environment variables to enforce native Wayland rendering for modern applications, minimizing the X11 attack surface.
 * **NVIDIA PRIME Offload:** Runs the desktop securely on the Intel iGPU to preserve battery life, while exposing the NVIDIA GPU via an explicit offload wrapper.
-Perfect for executing localized, GPU-accelerated workloads (e.g., Hashcat cracking or training Deep Learning anomaly detection models) only when requested.
+Perfect for executing localized, GPU-accelerated workloads (e.g., Hashcat cracking) only when requested.
 * **Legacy Hardware Support:** Explicitly pinned to the `legacy_580` NVIDIA branch and `intel-compute-runtime-legacy1` to ensure perfect OpenCL and CUDA functionality on Gen 10/11 Intel architectures and Maxwell-based GPUs.

+---

+## 🧠 Specialisations: Tactical Boot Modes

+When booting your machine, the Limine bootloader will present several secondary NixOS entries, allowing you to instantly morph your workstation's architecture based on your current mission.

+### Mode 1: The Xen "Red Pill" (Type-1 Isolation)

+In this mode, the Type-1 Xen Hypervisor takes over the hardware.
+The proprietary NVIDIA stack is stripped out in favor of the open-source `nouveau` driver, and out-of-tree hypervisors (VMware/VirtualBox) are disabled to prevent kernel module conflicts, leaving you with a pristine `Dom0` for strict compartmentalization research.

+### Mode 2: Maximum Hardened Workstation

+Reboots the system using the upstream `linuxPackages_hardened` kernel patchset.
+Because out-of-tree closed-source hypervisors (VMware/VirtualBox) fail to compile against these hardened structures, they are automatically dropped.
+However, native Type-2 engines (KVM, Incus, Docker, and Podman) remain fully operational, giving you a maximally defensive fortress for detonating highly evasive threats.

 ---